Why Your Emails Are Going to Spam

 Did you know that spam filters can now actually detect how your recipients are engaging with your emails.
 This is one of the most common reasons emails go to spam.

 If you historically have low open or bounce rates, your emails are much more likely to be flagged as spam.
 The more engaged your recipients are with the emails you’re sending, the more likely you are to reach your recipient’s inbox.

 A key tip for avoiding this is to avoid sending emails to the same addresses that are not opening or engaging with your emails after multiple tries.

 Yesware’s email activity feed and new Recipient Engagement Report will tell you exactly who is engaging and who isn’t.
 If you’ve tried multiple times and there’s still no positive engagement – our recommendation is to stop emailing this same person for now because low open rates will negatively affect your email reputation.

 Keeping your email lists clean plays a huge role in preventing your emails from going to spam.

 Remember to clean out your lists by deleting all inactive email addresses on a regular basis.
 If you’re consistently sending emails to inactive accounts, this will significantly hurt your open rates.
 As discussed above, low open rates are a big indicator of spam.

-Go through your email lists on a monthly bases, clean them up, and delete all inactive addresses to avoid a bad reputation.
+Go through your email lists on a monthly basis, clean them up, and delete all inactive addresses to avoid a bad reputation.
 Stay on top of your email metrics to ensure your email addresses are legitimate and active.

 The content of your emails – both the body and subject line – can contain many flags that set off spam triggers.
 Spam filters are getting smarter by the day – monitoring your messages for spam-like wording and formatting.